zzhangjii/learning-library/ospa-library/github-ideas/README.md

 * We have added a 'common-content' folder (managed by the Admins) containing assets to be used when creating HTML files to provide a common 'wrapper'
 * We have added a 'common/images' folder where developers may add images to be shared cross-team
 * We have added a Slack channel 'go-ospa-github' for all to share; Developers and Admins will use it to communicate back-and-forth
-* Once process is finalized we will need a webcast recording to show developers the process and tools required to build content
+* Once our process is finalized we will need a webcast recording to show developers the process and tools required to build content
 ### Mechanism
 * Three-level OSPA repository (repo) scheme
    1. Oracle Learning-Library (production)